porsche-design-system/porsche-design-system/README.md

 1. For the different applications, select one of the following commands:

 - `./docker.sh run-test-e2e` (e2e tests for the entire application)
+- `./docker.sh run-test-e2e-puppeteer --components-js` (e2e tests for the native web components for Chromium)
-- `./docker.sh run-test-e2e --components-js` (e2e tests for the native web components)
+- `./docker.sh run-test-e2e-playwright --components-js` (e2e tests for the native web components for Webkit)
 - `./docker.sh run-test-e2e --storefront` (e2e tests for the storefront)

 ### Visual Regression Tests